Refer to the following sections when working in the

 You cannot open encrypted documents from your work PC; only from within the Protective Enclave's virtual desktop.

 NOTE: If your libraries are not listed in a Save As window, right click in the white space under "This PC" to show menu:

 There are security controls in place that prevent sensitive data from leaving the Protective Enclave.

-The Enclave-Transfer Library is used by Protective Enclave users to transfer files in and out of the Protective Enclave.
+The Enclave-Transfer Library is used by Protective Enclave users to transfer files out of the Protective Enclave.
 If you were to try to save a file from inside the Protective Enclave containing DCL3 data to the Enclave-Transfer Library, the file will be detected as containing sensitive data and will be encrypted.
 When a file is encrypted, it can only be opened from inside the Protective Enclave and cannot be opened from outside the Protective Enclave (i.e. from your workstation).